 3. BOSCH TITANIUM METAL DRILL BIT SET

-Titanium is one of the most common drill bit materials because it has a long-lasting coating that increases the bit’s life.
-And allows it to bore through material faster than its counterparts.
+Titanium is one of the most common drilling bit materials because it has a long-lasting coating that increases its life.
+And with a titanium drill bit, you can bore through the material faster than other drill bits.

 This titanium bit has a balanced double flute that reduces vibration and lasts six times longer than high-speed steel.
 One of its main advantages is that it saves time, reduces muscle stress, and extends the drill battery’s life duration on projects.